MichaelXu27/Obsidian/4304/Computing 101.md

 	- link one or more executable object files int a final executable binary using the `ld` command (`ld -o program program.o`)
 - You can prepend a directive to the beginning of the assembly code to show that we are using intel assembly syntax:
 	- `.intel_syntax noprefix`
-- To silence an error that may show up based on `entry symbol _start`
+- To silence an error that may show up based on `entry symbol _start:`
 	- you can put `.global _start \n _start:`
 	- this will basically make _start_ globally visible at the linker
 ## Moving between registers